 The ASA is proud to announce a partnership agreement with Rocky Mountain ATV/MC.
-All new and renewing supporting members will automatically receive a $25 gift card to Rocky Mountain ATV/MC.
+All new and renewing supporting members will automatically receive a $25 credit to Rocky Mountain ATV/MC.
 Basically, your membership pays for itself.
-All you have to do is become a supporting ASA member or renew your current membership and we’ll mail you your free gift card.
+All you have to do is become a supporting ASA member or renew your current membership and we’ll send you information about your credit.
 Visit Rocky Mountain's website

 New members please visit: New Members Renewing members visit: Renewing Members